NVIDIA/NeMo-Framework-Launcher/README.md

 All the model parameters can be controlled the same way as in other NeMo training jobs.
 However, we also provide full control of the behavior of PPO during training, with a section in the Actor config yaml file inside `model.rlhf`.
 These are the available hyper-parameters:

-- `rlhf.{reward_model,critic,initial_policy}`: Provide the ip address and the port where the Reward Model, PPO Critic and Initial Policy will be running, to enable communication with them.
+- `rlhf.{reward_model,critic,initial_policy}.{ip,port}`: Provide the ip address and the port where the Reward Model, PPO Critic and Initial Policy will be running, to enable communication with them.
 - `rlhf.ppo.entropy_bonus`: Weight of the entropy term in the PPO loss.
 - `rlhf.ppo.inital_pollicy_kl_penalty`: Weight of the KL Divergence w.r.t. the Initial Policy in the PPO loss.
 - `rlhf.ppo.use_absolute_kl`: Whether or not to use the absolute value of the KL Divergence w.r.t. the Initial Policy.